 - an electrocardiogram (ECG) to test for abnormal heartbeats

-- a blood chemistry test to examine the health of your metabolism
+- a blood chemistry test to examine your metabolism

-- a blood test for digitalis levels (i.e., digoxin or digitoxin test)
+- a blood test for digitalis levels (e.g., digoxin or digitoxin test)

 - a blood test to check your kidney function